prometheus/snmp_exporter/generator/README.md

     version: 2  # SNMP version to use.
 Defaults to 2.
                 # 1 will use GETNEXT, 2 and 3 use GETBULK.

     # Community string is used with SNMP v1 and v2.
-Defaults to "public_v2".
+Defaults to "public".
-    community: public_v2
+    community: public

     # v3 has different and more complex settings.
     # Which are required depends on the security_level.